 The patient-physician disconnect will be one of the themes at the Annual EAU Congress.
 The EAU offers patient advocates the opportunity to present their research into diagnostics, treatments and follow-ups that could cast a fresh light on health-related quality-of-life issues and addresses presumptions that exist regarding these issues.

 EAU Adjunct Secretary General Education

-- The Expert-Guided Patient Poster Tour aims to encourage interaction between the presenter and the medical experts about patient perspectives.
-It provides educational opportunities for patients, patient advocates and HCPs, thereby intending to close the gap by improving communication and changing perceptions on both sides.
+- A total of 14 abstracts have been selected for presentation during the Patient Poster Session from 16:30 until 17:30.
+The Patient Poster Session aims to encourage interaction between the presenter and the medical experts about patient perspectives.
+It provides educational opportunities for patients, patient advocates and HCPs, thereby, intending to close the gap by improving communication and changing perceptions on both sides.
 This will ultimately lead to better treatment and adherence as well as better outcomes through shared decision-making.

-- The poster presentation in the scientific programme brings together HCPs and patients in the best possible way.
-By bringing the patient perspective into the discussion, it provides a good balance and will clearly showcase any disconnects in terms of what patients experience, think, want and the view of clinicians.
-A better understanding of expectations on both sides benefits all.
+- A number of Patient Poster abstracts have been selected for presentation during the EAU Poster Session 7: “Patient Engagement”, which is scheduled on 9 July, 10:00 – 11:00, Virtual Room 8.
+The poster presentation in the scientific programme brings together HCPs and patients in the best possible way.
+By bringing the patient perspective into the discussion, it provides a good balance and it will clearly showcase any disconnects in terms of what patients experience, think, want and the view of clinicians.
+A better understanding of expectations from both sides benefits all.